 Let's review the scene.
-Tech had lost its first two games of the season, but responded by winning eight straight and entered the game ranked No. 20, while Virginia came in at No. 13.
+Tech had lost its first two games of the season, but responded by winning eight straight and entered the game ranked No. 20, while Virginia

 Virginia out-gained the Hokies 420-319 and picked off three Jim Druckenmiller passes.
 The Cavaliers throttled Tech's rushing attack (79 yards) and led 29-14 going into the fourth quarter.